 four-signs-that-you-have-truly-forgiven-and-youre-not-stuffing-it-down

-Four Signs that you have Truly Forgiven and You’re not Stuffing it Down
+Four Signs you have Truly Forgiven and You’re not Stuffing it Down

 How can a person know when they have truly forgiven someone else.
 What is the difference between true forgiveness and simply stuffing down or sweeping under the rug your feelings?